mahmoud-drwsh/Mazes-Generator-And-Solver/README.md

-#a maze generator program and a solver agent implemented in Python using Pygame
+# A maze generator program and a solver agent implemented in Python using Pygame
 ----

 #### This project is one of the AI class's assignments